A New Kind of Search Suggestions at Google Based on Tasks

 Takeaways Regarding Task Search Suggestions

-Some of the features described in this patent are capable of being used now, such as setting reminder tasks using the Google Assistant.
-It seems like it would make sense to build some of the other types of tasks into a Google Assistant as well, and we may never see the ability within the search to see task search suggestions, and on selecting those be able to perform the tasks, such as making a payment or purchasing something or making an appointment, but instead that could become part of Google Assistant.
+Some of the features described in this patent can be used now, such as setting reminder tasks using the Google Assistant.
+However, it seems like it would make sense to build some of the other types of tasks into a Google Assistant.
+For example, we may never see the ability within the search to see task search suggestions and select those who can perform the tasks, such as making a payment or purchasing something or making an appointment, but instead that could become part of Google Assistant.

 The patent does mention knowledge graphs and entities associated with tasks, which reminds me of the active ontology that powers Siri.
 A device used to query task suggestions from may contain a database that recognizes entities

 In some implementations, task recognition engine 115 may identify a task and/or additional information related to the completion of a task based on mappings between multiple entities and/or mappings between entities and one or more entity properties.
 The task recognition engine 115 may identify the entities and/or entity properties by accessing one or more databases such as an entity database.

 For example, an entity database may include one or more knowledge graphs mapping entities and entity properties and/or entities and other entities.
 In some implementations, task recognition engine 115 may determine a likely task and/or property of a task based on mappings between multiple entities and/or entities and entity properties, combined with artificial intelligence having predictive capabilities.

 For example, in some implementations, one or more mappings between two or more entities may define relationships between the entities that may be utilized to determine task suggestions.
 For example, a calendar entry may include the terms “Buy present for Bob’s birthday.”
 Based on the terms, an entity associated with “birthday party” and an entity associated with the action of “buying a present” may be identified.